-There is a different sign for equivalence, which means "not identical, but equivalent in some quality".
+The same two symbols are combined in the opposite order ≤≥ to form the symbol for equivalence, which means "not equal, but equivalent in some quality".
 For example, this is the relationship between the two square roots of negative 1.
 It might be used outside of arithmetic to match corresponding items, e.g. English cat ↔ French chat.
-The lower line starts far on the left then converges, as if to say "they kinda seem different, but when you look closer, they're not".

-To recap, here are all the symbols in the Shwa script :
+To recap, here are all the symbols (with zero standing for all the digits):

-That's all you need to write numbers and formulas in Shwa!
+That's all you need to write numbers and formulas in Musa!

 If you're interested, the link at right below leads to a set of pages describing another number system, the balanced dozenal or Janus numbers, and a metric system based on them.
-They are an example of a very different numeric "language" that the Shwa script enables.
-But you don't have to learn them to use Shwa, any more than you need to learn Zulu or Inuktitut to write English in Shwa.
+They are an example of a very different numeric "language" that the Musa script enables.
+But you don't have to learn them to use Musa, any more than you need to learn Zulu or Inuktitut to write English in Musa.